If not stopped, plaque, or biofilm, plays havoc with your mouth in an ever-evolving manner:

 Your dentist might recommend a filling, which involves removing the decayed portion of the tooth and restoring the area with a filling material.
 Larger cavities, though, might require crowns, tooth-colored caps that completely cover the teeth.

-Dentin Decay Stages: If left untreated, your cavity can spread deeper into the tooth.
-It might reach the dentin, the sensitive tooth layer beneath the enamel.
+If left untreated, your cavity can spread deeper into the tooth and reach the dentin decay, pulp decay or abscess stages.

 If the decay advances, the Mayo Clinic reports you might experience symptoms in the affected teeth such as: